Patrick-Davis-MSFT/AOAI-Prompt-Demo/README.md

+# TODO Update to the lastest AOAI API Versions
 # AOAI Prompt Demos and Workflows

 This demonstration allows for a web based playground of Azure Open AI to demonstrate prompt engineering and a few complex workflows.
 These include